uchicago-cs/student-resource-guide/tutorials/linux-sequence.rst

         $ pwd       ;        ls

 You have finished the section on running commands sequentially.

-Please move on to the next section required by your instructor.
+If you have been referred to this tutorial as part of a class you are taking, please move on to the next section required by your instructor.